dmlc/dgl/apps/kg/README.md

 More models will be supported in a near future.

+DGL-KE supports multiple training modes:

+- CPU & GPU training
+- Mixed CPU & GPU training: node embeddings are stored on CPU and mini-batches are trained on GPU.
+This is designed for training KGE models on large knowledge graphs.
+- Multiprocessing training on CPUs: this is designed to train KGE models on large knowledge graphs with many CPU cores.

+We will support multi-GPU training and distributed training in a near future.

+## Requirements

 The package can run with both Pytorch and MXNet.
 For Pytorch, it works with Pytorch v1.2 or newer.
 For MXNet, it can work with MXNet 1.5 or newer.